Space Explorer Web App

 Workstations marked as hot desks will be assigned a Cisco Spaces proprietary calendar:

-Users can book for the whole day and cancel their booking
+Users can book for the morning, afternoon, or full day and cancel their booking

 Single Sign On (SSO) Readiness